rusio/testable-services/README.md

 - Core Component - The regular collaborator of the satellite component, which is not used in the test.
 - External Service - Another regular collaborator of the satellite component, which might use or be used by the satellite component.
 - Embedded Substitute - An in-memory substitute for the real External Service, for example an embedded database.
 - Satellite Component Test - The test initializes the Embedded Substitute and then the Satellite Component.
-It uses the Embedded Substitute in combination with the Request Handler or Response Handler in order to act and assert.
+It uses the Embedded Substitute in combination with the CommandHandler or EventHandler in order to act and assert.

 Consequences